phR0ze/examples-rs/macroquad_ui/group/README.md

 * hoverable
 * highlight

-## Unsupported
+## Layout
-* Layout property seems to have no affect if Horizontal or Vertical
+* Layout property seems to have no affect if Horizontal or Vertical?

 ## Background
 Macroquad's `background` style properties have no effect on the group.
+I've addressed this with my Group wrapper.

 **Examples**:
 * [examples/background.rs](examples/background.rs)

 ## Margins
 Macroquad style `margin` and `background_margin` have no effect when a static `size()` is set for a widget.
-Since the group constructor and common use cases for groups always have a static size the margin values on the style are not useful.
+Since the group constructor requires a static size this means that margin values will never be used.
+I've addressed this with my group wrapper.

 **Examples**:
 * [examples/margins.rs](examples/margins.rs)